OlivierLDff/QtWasmCMake/Readme.md

 Disable the deployment of Qt file.
 The compilation will only leave you with a `YourApp.js` and `YourApp.wasm`.
 You will need to provide your own `qtloader.js` that load the qt application, and an html file to embed the app into a `canvas`.

 *NAME doesn't have any effect with this option set.*

+**INITIAL_MEMORY**

+Size of the module, can be expressed in bytes, or with KB/MB/GB/TB.
+Example: 512MB.

+**MAXIMUM_MEMORY**

+Optionally support 2GB+ heap sizes.
+To do this we make the JS code have unsigned pointers (we need all 32 bits in them now), which can slightly increase code size (>>> instead of >>).
+This only happens when the heap size may be over 2GB, which you must opt into explicitly, by setting `MAXIMUM_MEMORY` to a higher value (i.e. by default you do not get support for 2GB+ heaps).

 ## ✏️ CMake Integration